augustash/ash_make/README.md

     $ git clone git://github.com/augustash/ash_make.git

+### Automated Process

+Move the file build.sh outside ash_make folder.

+    mv ash_make/build.sh build.sh

+run the bash script with client domain and client code:

+    ./build.sh thecrazyhorse.com tch

+After the script finish please remember to remove the file build.sh before you push your code

+    rm -rf build.sh

+Also check the file sites/sites.php and update the local environment if needed.

+### Manual Process

 ##### Rinning Ash Make
 With drush fully functional in your local machine navigate to the project folder and run the following command: